jronallo/iiif-workshop/workshop/now/annotation.md

 ![](../assets/images/annotation-body-target.md)

+Annotation targets are URIs pointing in whole or in part (fragment) to resources like:
+- web pages
+- audio video
+- images
+- IIIF canvases

+Annotation bodies can be:
+- text
+- images
+- audio
+- video
+- URIs

+Annotations are created for different reasons like:
+- painting
+- commenting
+- bookmarking

 ## Creating Annotations

 Open [Mirador](../presentation/mirador.md) and create some annotations over top of an image.

+- How are annotations displayed?
 - What different types of annotations can you create?
 - Why might you use some of the variations within the annotation tools available in Mirador?